Monster Mansion: Other

 In an early-mid-1970s co-promotion, Tales of the Okefenokee was sponsored by Domino Sugar.
 Five-pound bags of Domino Sugar had a $1.00 Six Flags coupon printed on the package, and the Domino Sugar Bear made appearances at the ride.
 Advertisements for the promotion appeared in newspapers throughout the Southeast.

 Deterioration

-The humidity inside the building caused the fur on the robotic animals to dissolve at a very fast rate.
+The humidity inside the building caused the fur on the animatronic animals to dissolve at a very fast rate.
 Also, repeating the same movements over and over non-stop eventually caused mechanical problems with the ride, such as wearing down machinery and stripping gears.
+The singing carrots failed one by one and rather than being replaced with new animatronics, tall bushes were put in their place, one for each failed carrot.

 Fire

 During the ride's final season of operation, one of the singing carrots caught on fire, burning the entire scene.
 Watermelons from the ride's ending scene were used to fill the space.
-This, as well as the other mechanical issues with the ride, led to its 1980 closure.
+This, as well as the other mechanical issues with the ride, led to its closure in 1980.

+Successor

+Tales of the Okefenokee was later pointed as a possible predecessor of the Disney's log flume ride Splash Mountain, which was based on the animated sequences of Disney's 1946 film Song of the South and opened in Disneyland nine years after the closure of Tales of the Okefenokee.
+Tony Baxter, the creator of Splash Mountain, had ridden Tales of the Okefenokee many times prior to its closure in 1980 and also implied in a Q&A that he also drew inspiration from this ride to create Splash Mountain.